EV-Digital-Team/.github/profile/README.md

 # Digital Enablement

 Welcome to the official GitHub organization for the Digital Enablement team!
-We are a diverse group of professionals dedicated to leveraging technology to enhance environmental health and safety (EHS) performance within the EHS sector.
+We are a diverse group of professionals dedicated to leveraging technology at TRC Companies.

 ## Who We Are